Don’t Let a Lack of Cybersecurity Tumble Your Business

 Quantum Computing Threats:

 While quantum computing’s widespread impact is still emerging, its potential to break encryption standards poses a future risk.
-We would advise organisations to begin exploring quantum-safe encryption as a precaution
+We would advise organisations to begin exploring quantum-safe encryption as a precaution.

 To mitigate these risks, businesses should invest in proactive measures such as robust incident response planning, enhanced employee training, adopting cutting-edge technologies like AI responsibly, and maintaining compliance with evolving regulations.

-If you would like Minerva IT Support to carry out a FREE cybersecurity audit to ascertain whether the current measures you have in place are sufficient to fight the new cybersecurity challenges that 2025 is likely to bring, please book an appointment with our Commercial Director, Jon Parnell, via Calendly here.
+If you would like Minerva IT Support to carry out a FREE cybersecurity audit to ascertain whether the current measures you have in place are sufficient to fight the cybersecurity challenges that 2025 is likely to bring, please book an appointment with our Commercial Director, Jon Parnell, via Calendly here.